Charles-Bofferding/reading-notes/README.md

 My Github profile can be found at
 - [This Link](https://github.com/Charles-Bofferding)

+## Table of COntents for Code 401 - Advanced Software Development

+## Table of Contents for Code 301 - Intermediate Software Development

-## Table of Contents for Code Fellows 201
+## Table of Contents for Code 201 - Foundations of Software Development
 - [Class 01 Reading: Intro to HTML and JS](class-01.md)
 - [Class 02 Reading: Basics of HTML.
 CSS & JS](class-02.md)
 - [Class 03 Reading: HTML Lists, JS Control Flow, and CSS Model Box](class-03.md)